 Okay.

-in reply to Alice McFlurry • • •cy
+in reply to Alice McFlurry • • •Cy

 in reply to Three plus or minus five • • •And conversely, by voting you are not culpable for the repercussions, because your vote cannot express your exact political beliefs.
 Nobody voted to ruin themselves, or remove their health care, or wreck their climate, or murder their grandmother.
 They were voting for someone else entirely, a heroic figure crafted by the expert manipulation all around them.
 And he didn't get elected, because he doesn't exist.